Tech-Curriculums/Command-Line-Interface-101/CLI-101/README.md

 * branches of curriculum and customization (non-linear curriculum)
   1. starting with say command
   2. starting with ssh and open commands
-  3. starting with command line chat utilities
+  3. starting with irssi or command-line-chat utilies

 Create Resources Directory :